slava-basko/functional-php/docs/functions.md

 ```

 ### repeat
-Creates a function that can be used to repeat the execution of $f.
+Creates a function that can be used to repeat the execution of `$f`.

 ```php
 repeat(thunkify('print_r')('Hello'))(3); // Print 'Hello' 3 times